 Trumansburg After School Program

-TASP provides an inclusive high quality after school child care using a STEAM-themed model.
+Trumansburg After School Program (TASP) provides an inclusive, high-quality after-school child care using a STEAM-themed model.
 The program serves children in the Towns of Ulysses, Enfield, and Ithaca.
-Providing tuition assistance helps families with short term financial aid during family situations, and provides scholarships to help low income families attend TASP.
+Providing tuition assistance helps families with short-term financial aid during family situations and provides scholarships to help low-income families attend TASP.

 Trumansburg Food Pantry